andredarcie/deveval/README.md

 ![Build Status](https://github.com/andredarcie/deveval/actions/workflows/dotnet.yml/badge.svg)

 DevEval is a robust application for system evaluation and management, designed using a clean, modular, and scalable architecture.
 This project organizes its logic into well-defined layers, making it easier to maintain, test, and extend.

 ---

+## ▶️ How to Run

+Run the database in any way you prefer, then configure appsettings.Development.json with the credentials.
+For example, using a Docker container:

+docker run -d --name dev_eval_db --restart always -e POSTGRES_DB=DevEvalDb -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=yourpassword -p 5432:5432 -v postgres_data:/var/lib/postgresql/data postgres:15

+Run the project normally with:

+dotnet run

+It will automatically open the Swagger homepage, displaying the API documentation.
+Call the endpoint api/auth/login.
+When running the project, migrations are executed, the database structure is created, and an admin user is automatically set up.
+The API already has default values for nickname and password.
+Just make a POST request and retrieve the JWT.

+Create a new product, get its ID, and create a new shopping cart using the newly created product ID.
+After creating the cart, perform the checkout:

+/api/carts/{id}/checkout

+This will finalize the cart and turn it into a newly created purchase.

 ## 📂 Project Structure